For more information contact:

 - Reassign an employee.

-- Take any action to end employment, including terminate employment for cause, disability separation, or a make a finding of a presumed resignation.
+- Take any action to end employment, including terminate employment for cause, disability termination, or a make a finding of a presumed resignation.

-- Reject an employee during his or her probationary period.
+- Reject an employee during their probationary period.

-- Reject an employee during his or her trial service period.
+- Reject an employee during their trial service period.

 Provost/Vice Provost Approval Tenure Track Faculty